We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Two hours into your workday and you’ve probably already noticed that your skin isn’t anywhere near as perky as it was before you left the house.
 That’s partly just your makeup settling on your skin, but it’s also your office’s air conditioning doing some damage.

 While air conditioning does our lungs a huge favour by filtering out smoke and traffic exhaust from urban environments, it also lowers air humidity.
 And over time, low humidity can rob your skin of moisture and dry it out.
-Research shows that dehydrated skin is less flexible, duller, and can’t repair itself effectively.
-On top of that, the dry air might be contributing to eye irritation.

 The solution?
 Combat the side effects of recycled air and A/C with these five essentials that will keep you glowing from 9 to 5.
 Carve out a small bit of drawer space at your desk and keep these products on hand.